 HTQs: The DfE announced the second round of the Higher Technical Education Skills Injection Fund committing £48 million for higher technical qualifications (HTQs) across areas such as digital, engineering and manufacturing, and protective services in the 2024-25 and 2025-26 academic years.
 An additional 66 qualifications have also been approved as HTQs.
 Government press release here.

 Short course trial: An update from Wonkhe – The Department for Education has updated its list of courses included in the higher education short courses trial, with two new courses added and two no longer running removed.

 Policy campus: The DfE, Cabinet Office, Home Office and DWP are all cooperating to establish a Civil Service Policy Campus based in Sheffield.
 All the details are here, but in short it’ll pilot a regional fast stream, provide policy apprenticeships at level 4, offer policy internships and research projects for regional students, and work with Sheffield universities on policy research.

 Creative: The Government published its creative industries sector vision.
 It plans to grow the creative industries by £50bn and support a million more jobs by 2030.

 Graduate outcomes: HESA released the outcomes data for 2020-2021’s graduates.

 To subscribe to the weekly policy update simply email email@example.com.
 A BU email address is required to subscribe.

 External readers: Thank you to our external readers who enjoy our policy updates.
 Not all our content is accessible to external readers, but you can continue to read our updates which omit the restricted content on the policy pages of the BU Research Blog – here’s the link.

 Did you know?
+You can catch up on previous versions of the policy update on BU’s intranet pages here.
 Some links require access to a BU account- BU staff not able to click through to an external link should contact firstname.lastname@example.org for further assistance.

 JANE FORSTER | SARAH CARTER